1

 Capsules | Solid Oral Dosage Forms (An intro)

-Capsules are hollow cylindrical shape tube or container which contains medicaments in the form of pellets, powders, or liquids.
+Capsules are hollow cylindrical tubes or container which contains medicaments in the form of pellets, powders, or liquids.
 It is used for a medicinal purpose that is intended to be administered by oral route.
 In this article, I will communicate a piece of very basic information about capsules.

 Capsules | Solid oral dosage forms (An intro)